XiaofengdiZhu/GigavoltDoc/src/en/base/shift/ncalc/functions.md

 | Truncate	      | Calculates the integral part of a number.	                                                                                                                                                                         | Truncate(1.7)	       | 1      |

 > Doc editor:
-> The unit of measurement related to trigonometric functions is radians.
+> The unit of measurement related to trigonometric functions is radian.
 > The`d`after numbers in the result is to indicate that the number is a double-precision floating point number.
 > The`Rount`function with two parameters will give strange results, and it's not solved.